JOHN HOPE FRANKLIN RECONCILIATION PARK

-Every story should start in a park –especially if it tells its own story.
+“Every story should start in a park –especially if it tells its own story.”

 Reconciliation Park is the long-awaited result of the 2001 Oklahoma Commission to Study the Tulsa Race Riot of 1921.
-It memorializes the Tulsa Race Riot, called the worst civic disturbance in American history.
+It memorializes the Tulsa Race Riot/Massacre, called the worst civic disturbance in American history.
 The Park also tells the story of African Americans’ role in building Oklahoma and thus begins the long-delayed rendering of the full account of Oklahoma’s history.

 Hope Plaza – The Park entry’s 16-foot granite structure contains three larger-than-life bronze sculptures representing actual pictures from the 1921 riot:

-- Hostility – A white man fully armed for assault
+Hostility: A man fully armed for assault

 John Hope Franklin Reconciliation Park continues the American tradition of erecting memorials based on tragic events by giving voice to the untold story of the 1921 Tulsa Race Riot and the important role African Americans played in building Oklahoma.